azurey0/FANNG_stock_pipeline/Setup.md

 ## Install Spark
+In this project, Spark is used to read and transform files from API, and upload files to gcs bucket.\
 Following this guide：
 https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/05-batch/setup/linux.md \
 Don't forget to install PySpark (in the bottom of the page)

 ## Install Airflow
+In this project, Airflow is used to ochestrated with Spark and dbt for data pipeline.\
 Create a Virtual Environment
 ```
 python3 -m venv airflow_env